JonTerry/JonTerry.github.io/_posts/2024-12-22-Current-Goals.md

-does .md and .markdown both work with this system?
+# does .md and .markdown both work with this system?

+Testing 1234